arifperdana/arifperdana.github.io/_pages/publications.md

 * **Perdana, A**., & Wang, T. Harnessing Data and Embracing Digital Strategy: Digital Transformation at Zalora.
 Submitted to a journal.

-* Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
-Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
-In preparation for journal submission.

 * **Perdana, A**.
 Championing Trust: The Interplay of Cognitive and Technology to Inspire Trust and Usage Intention of Crowdlending Platform.
-In preparation for journal submission.

-Work in Progress
-----
+Under review

 * **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C. Trust in Cryptocurrencies: Economic, Social, Technological and Knowledge Influence.
-In preparation for journal submission
+Submitted to a journal.

 * Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 The Synergy Between Financial Technologies and Financial Inclusion: What We Know and Where We Should Be Heading?
-In preparation for journal submission.
+Submitted to a journal.

 * Vivekanand, T. S, Bharathi.
 S.V.K., **Perdana, A.**, Venkatesh V.G, & Shi, P. Farm (Sea) to Plate: An Exploratory Study on the Applicability of Blockchain Applications in Sea-Food Supply Chain.
-In preparation for journal submission
+Under review

+Work in Progress
+----
+* Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
+Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
+In preparation for journal submission.

 * **Perdana, A.**, Jutasompakorn, P., & Sprenkamp, K. Unbox the Black-Box of Credit Scoring Models using Model-Agnostic Explanations.
 In preparation for journal submission.